-Proposals may only be submitted by the following: Colleges and universities with baccalaureate engineering programs located and accredited in the U.S. are eligible to apply.
+Proposals may only be submitted by the following: US IHEs with baccalaureate engineering programs located and accredited in the U.S. are eligible to apply.
 However, partnerships are encouraged with local two-year colleges to ensure that the impacts of departmental changes on two-year colleges (and especially the two-to-four year pathway through engineering) are properly considered.